ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

 However, `amp-script` does not support the entire DOM API or Web API, as this would make its own JavaScript too large and cumbersome.
 See [the documentation](../../../documentation/components/reference/amp-script.md#supported-apis) for details, and refer to [these samples](https://amp.dev/documentation/examples/components/amp-script/) to see `amp-script` in use.

-A handful of synchronous DOM API methods are replaced with alternatives that return a Promise.
-For example, `getBoundingClientRect()` is replaced by `getBoundingClientRectAsync()`.
+`amp-script` replaces a handful of synchronous DOM API methods with alternatives that return a Promise.
+For example, instead of `getBoundingClientRect()`, you use `getBoundingClientRectAsync()`.
+Sometimes this is necessary for DOM APIs that provide synchronous access to computed layout, and sometimes so that `amp-script` can call the native browser method and await a response.

 To maintain AMP's guarantees of performance and layout stability, `amp-script` comes with some restrictions.
-Your code is discouraged from making potentially distracting mutations that do not follow a user interaction.
+If the size of the `amp-script` container is not fixed, your code can only make a mutation if triggered by a user interaction.
 You can't add stylesheets or additional scripts to the DOM, and [`importScripts()`](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts) is not supported.
 See [the documentation](../../../documentation/components/reference/amp-script.md#user-gestures) for details.

 ## Using JavaScript frameworks